zachratliff/mental-poker/README.md

-# mental-poker
+# Mental Poker
-CS227 Mental Poker Project
+CS227 Mental Poker Project: An implementation of the Fast Mental Poker protocol by Wei and Wang.

 ## Installation
 `python3 -m pip install -r requirements.txt`

+We have tested using Python 3.8

 ## Run
 `python3 poker.py`

+The above program does the following:

+1. performs the multi-party deck generation between two parties, Alice and Bob
+2. performs the multi-party shuffle on the generated deck
+3. Alice and Bob each draw 7 cards from the deck
+4. Alice and Bob reveal their cards and the person with the best 5-card hand wins

-## TODO
+## Implementation Details

-- Set up group where DDH assumption holds :white_check_mark:
-    - Using `sec256k1`, a prime-order elliptic curve E over the field GF(p), where p is prime and E has large embedding degree
+- Using `sec256k1`, a prime-order elliptic curve E over the field GF(p), where p is prime and E has large embedding degree, and the DDH assumption is believed to hold
-- set up P2P message exchange between players :white_check_mark:
-    - Using `p2pnetwork` python library for authenticated message exchange
+- set up P2P authenticated message exchange between players via the `p2pnetwork` python library
-- define various message types between players (e.g., hello, goodbye, keyexchange, etc.)
-- build fast mental poker protocols (1 - 6 in paper)
+- Includes the core fast mental poker protocols (1 - 6 in paper)
     - Protocol 1 (Deck Preparation) :white_check_mark:
     - Protocol 2 (Generate a random element) :white_check_mark:
     - Protocol 3 (Shuffle) :white_check_mark: